Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

    ]
    ```

-   1. Record the following values or store them in a file for the blade in System A:
+   1. Record the following values for the blade:

       ```bash
       `ComponentID: "x9000c3s0b0n0"`